Star Wars: Republic Commando: Legacy

 In April 2014, following The Walt Disney Company's acquisition of Lucasfilm, most of the licensed Star Wars novels, comics, and video games produced since the originating 1977 film were rebranded as Star Wars Legends and declared non-canon to the franchise going forward.
 Republic Commando was among the projects affected by this, as the events depicted in its campaign would no longer be considered canon.
 However, the game's characters remained canon thanks to Delta Squad's inclusion in "Witches of the Mist", an episode from the third season of the 2008 animated series Star Wars: The Clone Wars (whose canonicity remained intact after the acquisition).
-The series' supervising director Dave Filoni cited the game as an inspiration when creating the clone characters from the show.
-One of the squad's members, Scorch, later re-appeared in "War-Mantle", an episode from the 2021 sequel series Star Wars: The Bad Batch.
+The series' supervising director Dave Filoni cited Republic Commando as an inspiration when creating the clone characters from the show.
+One of the squad's members, Scorch, later re-appeared in the 2021 sequel series, Star Wars: The Bad Batch.
 The helmet HUD design from the game was also briefly seen in the series.

 The concept of Clone Commandos introduced in the game has been featured in several other Star Wars works since.
-The episode "Missing in Action" of the fifth season of The Clone Wars introduces the character of Captain Gregor, a former Clone Commando suffering from amnesia.
-The season seven episode "The Bad Batch" introduces Clone Force 99, nicknamed "The Bad Batch", a squad of four (later five) genetically enhanced clones very similar in concept to Delta Squad.
+The episode "Missing in Action" of the fifth season of The Clone Wars introduces the character Captain Gregor, a former Clone Commando suffering from amnesia.
+The season seven episode "The Bad Batch" introduces Clone Force 99, a squad of four (later five) genetically enhanced clones very similar in concept to Delta Squad.
 Clone Commandos are also playable in the 2017 video game Star Wars Battlefront II.

-The game also originated the term clanker, which has since gained popularity beyond the Star Wars fandom as a slur for artificial intelligence.
+Republic Commando is also notable for originating the term clanker, used in-game as a derogatory term for battle droids.
+The word has since gained popularity beyond the Star Wars fandom as a slur for artificial intelligence in the 2020s.